-Craft for your Shelter Day
+Craft for your Shelter Day & Month

 So, if you have some material just lying around that you're not sure what to do with, give a local shelter or rescue a call and see if they would accept homemade items and ask which ones they need the most.
-Once they give you the go ahead, get that sewing hat on and make some crafts for a local shelter tonight!
+Once they give you the go-ahead, get that sewing hat on and make some crafts for a local shelter tonight!

 If you do not have material lying around, call some local fabric stores and let them know what you are doing.
 They may be willing to donate some scraps to you.
-If this isn't convenient, you may already have something in the bottom of your closet, like a Goodwill bag that has some old clothes, towels and blankets you can use.
+If this isn't convenient, you may already have something in the bottom of your closet, like a Goodwill bag that has some old clothes, towels, and blankets you can use.
 Don't forget to wash them before crafting them up!

-Here are some great ideas and instructions for crafting items or birds, cats, dogs, rabbits, and small animals.
+Here are some great ideas and instructions for crafting items for birds, cats, dogs, rabbits, and small animals.
 Remember, be sure to ask the rescue or shelter which items they will accept before you get your craft on.

 Use hashtag #TracisPaws, and we'll feature your photo tomorrow!